lcf33/maxim/en_us.md

 I must say a word about fear.
 It is life's only true opponent.
 Only fear can defeat life.
 	2019/12/16
 Work hard!
 Work will save you.
 Work is the only thing that will see you through this.
+	2019/12/17
+A little chance encounter could be the one you've waited for.